GluuFederation/docs-ce-prod/docs/source/installation-guide/install-ubuntu.md

     The below instructions are intended for single server Gluu deployments.
 If you intend to cluster your Gluu Server to achieve fail-over and high availability, please refer to the [cluster documentation](./cluster.md)

 ## Prerequisites
-Make sure the target server or VM meets **all minimum requirements** as specified in the [VM Preparation Guide](../installation-guide/index.md).
+- Make sure the target server or VM meets **all minimum requirements** specified in the [VM Preparation Guide](../installation-guide/index.md).

 ## Instructions